rescrv/HyperDex/doc/api.rst

 .. c:function:: int64_t hyperclient_atomicinc(struct hyperclient* client, const char* space, const char* key, size_t key_sz, const struct hyperclient_attribute* attrs, size_t attrs_sz, enum hyperclient_returncode* status)

-   Perform an ATOMIC INCREMENT.
+   .. include:: shards/atomicinc.rst

    On success, the integer returned will be a positive integer unique to this request.
 The request will be considered complete when :c:func:`hyperclient_loop` returns the same ID.
 If the integer returned is negative, it indicates an error generating the request, and ``*status`` contains the reason why.  ``HYPERCLIENT_UNKNOWNATTR``, ``HYPERCLIENT_WRONGTYPE`` and ``HYPERCLIENT_DUPEATTR`` indicate which attribute caused the error by returning ``-1 - idx_of_bad_attr``.

-   *Arguments*:

    client:
       An initialized :c:type:`hyperclient` instance.